Asplenium rhizophyllum: Distribution

 The principal range of A. rhizophyllum is in the Appalachian Mountains and the Ozarks.
 It can be found from southern Quebec and Ontario along the Appalachians and Piedmont southwestward to Mississippi and Alabama, along the Ohio Valley and into the Ozarks west to Nebraska and Oklahoma, and along the Mississippi Valley north to Wisconsin and Minnesota.
 It has become extinct in Maine and Delaware.
+It is also presumably extinct in Texas, where one collection from the 19th century has been discovered.
 The distribution typically follows area of limy soil; sometimes said to be rare, it is better described as locally abundant where conditions favor it.

 Ecology and conservation

 Walking fern grows on shaded boulders, ledges and in crevices, usually covered with moss.
 On rare occasions, it is found on fallen tree trunks, as an epiphyte, or on the ground.
 It is usually found on limestone or other alkaline rocks, rarely on sandstone or other acidic rocks.

-While globally secure, it is endangered in some states and provinces at the edge of its range.
-NatureServe considers it critically imperiled (S1) in Mississippi, New Hampshire and Rhode Island, imperiled (S2) in Michigan and South Carolina, and vulnerable (S3) in North Carolina and Quebec.
+While globally secure (G5), it is endangered in some states and provinces at the edge of its range.
+It is only known historically from Delaware and Maine.
+NatureServe considers it critically imperiled (S1) in Mississippi, New Hampshire and Rhode Island, imperiled (S2) in Michigan and South Carolina, and vulnerable (S3) in Kansas, North Carolina, Oklahoma and Quebec.